eamongwalsh/frontend-nanodegree-arcade-game/README.md

 This was a tough assignment using the HTML5 canvas and Object oriented Javascript to build a browser interactive game.
 The game engine was provided, however there was much to do to get it started and developed into a functioning game.
 Many late nights!

+To run the game simply clone the repository and open index.html.
+Instructions are on that page.
+Hope you like it!

 Much inspiration and valuable insights from the following.
 Thanks guys!

 Jedrzej Lewandowski https://github.com/TheFullResolution